GetResponse/dev_resources/landing-page-guide.md

 ##### Box

-* Allow creating groups of modules (similar to photoshop).
+* Allow for creating groups of modules (similar to photoshop).
 * Can take individual property (background or border) independent from elements that are embeded inside it.
-* Allow correct rendering for 1 colum landing page on mobile.
+* Allow correct rendering for 1 column landing page on mobile.

 Example below presents box with two independent text module inside: